 Niger is a landlocked, Sub-Saharan nation, whose economy centers on subsistence crops, livestock, and some of the world's

-common currency, the CFA franc, and a common central bank, the Central Bank of West African States (BCEAO), with seven
+CFA franc, and a common central bank, the Central Bank of West African States (BCEAO), with seven other members of the

-other members of the West African Monetary Union.
-In December 2000, Niger qualified for enhanced debt relief under the
+West African Monetary Union.
+In December 2000, Niger qualified for enhanced debt relief under the International Monetary Fund

-Poverty Reduction and Growth Facility (PRGF).
-Debt relief provided under the enhanced HIPC initiative significantly reduces
+Growth Facility (PRGF).
+Debt relief provided under the enhanced HIPC initiative significantly reduced Niger's annual debt service

-Niger's annual debt service obligations, freeing funds for expenditures on basic health care, primary education, HIV/AIDS
+obligations, freeing funds for expenditures on basic health care, primary education, HIV/AIDS prevention, rural infrastructure, and

-prevention, rural infrastructure, and other programs geared at poverty reduction.
-In December 2005, Niger received 100%
+other programs geared at poverty reduction.
+In December 2005, Niger received 100% multilateral debt relief from the IMF, which

-multilateral debt relief from the IMF, which translates into the forgiveness of approximately US $86 million in debts to the IMF,
+translated into the forgiveness of approximately US$86 million in debts to the IMF, excluding the remaining assistance under HIPC.

-cut off non-humanitarian aid in response to TANDJA's moves to extend his term as president.
-Nearly half of the government's
+The economy was hurt when the international community cut off non-humanitarian aid in response to TANDJA's moves to extend

-budget is derived from foreign donor resources.
-Future growth may be sustained by exploitation of oil, gold, coal, and other mineral
+his term as president.
+Nearly half of the government's budget is derived from foreign donor resources.
+Future growth may be

 Source: CIA World Factbook (select Niger)